Governance/rtgov/samples/jbossas/slamonitor/readme.txt

 - epn: this component represents the Event Processor Network (EPN) used to calculate response times and detect SLA violations.

-- monitor: this component provides the REST service for colating the response time and SLA violation information for access by a client application
+- monitor: this component provides a custom REST service for colating the response time and SLA violation information for access by a client application

 - orders: this component represents the Switchyard application with additional 'Exchange Handler'